5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ### Config Edits
 - Mount your EFI
-- For NAVI Cards, add `SSDT-NAVI.aml` to `EFI/OC/ACPI` and the config.plist
+- For Navi Cards, add `SSDT-NAVI.aml` to `EFI/OC/ACPI` and the config.plist
 - Disable Whatevergreen.kext
 - Disable boot-arg `agdpmod=pikera`
 - Under `DeviceProperties/Add` create a new child